dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

 Starting with 3.0, EF Core only allows expressions in the top-level projection (the last `Select()` in the query) to be evaluated on the client.
-If expressions in any other part of the query can't be converted to either parameters or SQL, an exception is thrown.
+If expressions in any other part of the query can't be converted to either parameters or SQL, then an exception is thrown.

 **Why**

 Automatic client evaluation of queries allows many queries to be executed even if important parts of them can't be translated.
 This behavior can result in unexpected and potentially damaging behavior that may only become evident in production.
 For example, a query containing a condition in `Where()` which can't be translated, results in all rows from the table being transferred from the database server, and the filter being applied on the client.
-This situation can easily go undetected if the table contains only a few rows in development.
+This situation can easily go undetected if the table contains only a few rows in development, but hit hard when you move the application to production, where the table may contain millions of rows.
-But once in production, if the table contains millions of rows, it can be enough to take down the application.
 Client evaluation warnings also proved too easy to ignore during development.

 Besides this, automatic client evaluation can lead to issues in which improving query translation for specific expressions caused unintended breaking changes between releases.